deanturpin/superdean.com/collector.md

 ## Micro brands

-Often less than £1000, using mass-produced (therefore reliable/servicable) movements, with focus more on the aesthetic.
+Often less than £1000, using mass-produced movements; which is often looked down upon, but arguably that makes them more reliable and servicable.
+The focus is usually more on the aesthetic and associated lifestyle.

 - [Farer](https://farer.com/)
 - [Minhoon Yoo](https://minhoonyoo.com/)